akass-org/.github/profile/README.md

 Now we are providing some common services like img host, file mirrors and file hosts to those who need them.

-We want do more than this.
+We want to do more than this.

 Home page: https://www.akass.cn (written in Chinese)